shuiiiiyu/PsyHookAppendix/README.md

 | **7 Social Comparison** | high AC1; high F1 | 0, 1, 2, 4, 5 | 3 | The model is reliable; only disputed votes require expert review. |
 | **8 Authority** | high AC1; high F1 | 0, 1, 2, 4, 5 | 3 | Same as Hook 7. |

-## 1.7 Expert referee judgment criteria
+## 1.7 Criteria for Expert Arbitration
 **(1) Dynamic Triggering Conditions (Metric-Driven Routing):**

 Unlike standard pipelines that only trigger review on tied votes, our arbitration is triggered by a **5-vote ensemble system** using hook-specific statistical thresholds (based on Precision, Recall, and AC1 behaviors), as detailed in 1.6.